 Brenda Weston has been a Labour activist since 1981, an elected member of the National Policy Forum, representing South West CLPs, since 1998 and is a former county and district councillor.
 Having spent several years in postgraduate study into rural poverty, with a particular focus on gender and rurality, her working life has since spanned trade union work (regional and national UNISON officer) local government (community care planning) and the voluntary sector (policy and research officer for a South West equalities charity and social policy research for a Citizens Advice-led project in Somerset).
 She has also lectured in FE and HE environments on topics associated with equalities and rurality.

 Tom Anderton works in Parliament for a Labour MP.
 After graduating with a degree in Agriculture he worked for the Shadow Food, Farming and Rural Affairs Minister and Chair of the Environmental Audit Committee.
-Following Parliament, he worked as the National Organiser for Labour’s Environment Campaign and in the Welsh Assembly and for CPRE: The Countryside Charity.
+He subsequently worked as the National Organiser for Labour’s Environment Campaign, in the Welsh Assembly and for CPRE: The Countryside Charity.
 He stood as a candidate in the East Midlands during the 2011 and 2015 local elections.